 - a.
 Understand Equal Employment Opportunity (EEO), Affirmative Action (AA), Diversity and Cultural Competency principles, and the agency's AA Plan goals and objectives.
 Develop and implement strategies to meet goals and objectives and report annual efforts, successes and/or accomplishments during the period. - b.
 Review hiring, transfers, promotional, developmental/rotational, or training practices and procedures to identify and remove barriers in the attainment of the agency's affirmative action goals and objectives. - c.
-Review hiring, transfers, promotional, developmental/rotational, or training practices and procedures to identify and remove barriers in the attainment of the agency's affirmative action goals and objectives. - d.
 Promote and foster a positive, professional and respectful work environment within the agency programs concerning EEO, AA, Diversity, and Cultural Agility.
-Ensure employees are aware of and follow agency policies and procedures, address work-related issues and/or concerns immediately, and take appropriate action if necessary. - e.
+Ensure employees are aware of and follow agency policies and procedures, address work-related issues and/or concerns immediately, and take appropriate action if necessary. - d.
 Attend EEO, AA, and other diversity-related training to provide leadership to staff by being aware of diversity and cultural issues.
-This also includes supporting employees to attend such programs for further professional development. - f.
+This also includes supporting employees to attend such programs for further professional development. - e.
 Ensure information regarding EEO, AA and Americans with Disabilities (ADA) information is properly displayed on the appropriate boards at the worksite(s).